Skip to main content

 Overview

-The general rule for calculating earned income (employed and self-employed) in respect of an assessment period is that it is to be based on the actual amounts you receive in that period.
+The general rule for calculating earned income (employed and self-employed) in respect of an assessment period is that it is usually based on the actual amounts you receive in that period.

-Surplus earnings will not apply if you have, or had at the time the old award terminated, recently been a victim of domestic violence.
+Surplus earnings will not apply if you have, or had at the time your old award terminated, recently been a victim of domestic violence.

 Applying the surplus earnings rules